canton7/s3-tar-backup/README.md

 `backup_dir` is the directory used (a) to store temporary data, and (b) to store a record of what files were backed up last time (tar's snar file).
 You can delete this dir at any time, but that will slow down the next backup slightly.

+`dest` is the place to back the folders up to.
+It consists of the name of the S3 bucket (buckets aren't create automatically), followed by the folder to store objects in, for example `my-backups/tar/`.

+`pre-backup` and `post-backup` are two hooks, which are run before and after a backup, respectively.
+These lines are optional -- you can have no pre-backup or post-backup lines anywhere in your config if you wish.
+Note that `post-backup` is only run after a successful command.
+These can be used to do things such as back up a mysql database.
+Note that you can have multiple `pre-backup` and `post-backup` lines -- all of the listed commands will be executed.

 `compression` gives the compression type.
 Valid values are `gzip`, `bzip2`, `lzma`, `lzma2`. s3-tar-backup is capable of auto-detecting the format of a previously-backed-up archive, and so changing this value will not invalidate previous backup.

+`always_full` is an optional key which have have the value `True` or `False`.
+This is used to say that incremental backups should never be used, and is probably only useful when specified inside a profile.

 `source` contains the folders to be backed up.

-`dest` is the place to back the folders up to.
-It consists of the name of the S3 bucket (buckets aren't create automatically), followed by the folder to store objects in, for example `my-backups/tar/`

 `exclude` lines specify files/dirs to exclude from the backup.
 See the `--exclude` option to tar.
 The exclude lines are optional -- you can have no exclude lines anywhere in your config if you wish.

-`pre-backup` and `post-backup` are two hooks, which are run before and after a backup, respectively.
-These lines are optional -- you can have no pre-backup or post-backup lines anywhere in your config if you wish.
-Note that `post-backup` is only run after a successful command.
-These can be used to do things such as back up a mysql database.
-Note that you can have multiple `pre-backup` and `post-backup` lines -- all of the listed commands will be executed.

 **Note:** You can have multiple profiles using the same `dest`, and using the same `backup_dir`.